 There are significant disagreements about where potions of wonder come from.
 One school of thought believes they are obviously the result of attempting to blend three or more different kinds of magic elixir in the hopes of creating a draught that can provide multiple benefits while only taking the time to quaff a single fluid.
-A second theory suggests they are the result of a wand of wonder being dropped in a barrel of pickling brine, and the essential chaotic magic being leached out to form its own form of potion.
+A second theory suggests they are the result of a rod of wonders being dropped in a barrel of pickling brine, and the essential chaotic magic being leached out to form its own form of potion.
 But the most commonly held belief is that some mischievous force (faeries are often suggested, but so are clergy of various trickster gods) made these on purpose, just to mess with people.

-It's certainly true that the effect of a potion of wonders is more potent than a typical potion, and much more common than a wand of wonder.
+It's certainly true that the effect of a potion of wonders is more potent than a typical potion or elixir of the same cost.
 Unfortunately, it's also entirely random.
 You might receive potent healing... or greatly enhanced senses.
 Stories of a potion of wonders giving a desperate adventurer exactly what they need when they needed it are common, but one presumes the cases where the badly injured adventurer died when the chaotic magic simply aren't talked about as much.